Elements of a CI/CD pipeline

 To deploy the application package for business testing, the test administrator would need to verify whether all necessary approvals have been met.

-The approval process is key in ensuring that the right people are aware of your product and then provide feedback so you can make any final adjustments before releasing it to the public.
+The approval process is key in ensuring that the right people are aware of your product and provide feedback so you can make any final adjustments before releasing it to the public.

 Once an app has passed these stages successfully, it’s ready for release!